Does Jello Contain Collagen? (Whats the Link?)

 Related Studies

-- A study published in PMC, collagen is a protein that is essential for the structure and function of various tissues in the body, including the skin, bones, and cartilage.
+A study published in PMC states that collagen is a protein essential for the structure and function of various tissues in the body, including the skin, bones, and cartilage.
+Animal collagen is a key source.
 It also has antioxidant properties that can help protect against oxidative stress.

-- A review published in Nutrition Reviews found that collagen-derived protein sources, such as gelatin and collagen peptides, contain high amounts of proline and glycine, which are important amino acids for connective tissue health.
-The review also found that collagen protein ingestion can stimulate muscle protein synthesis rates.
+A review published in Nutrition Reviews found that collagen-derived protein sources, such as gelatin and collagen peptides, contain high amounts of proline and glycine, essential amino acids for connective tissue health.
+The review also found that collagen protein ingestion can stimulate muscle protein synthesis rates, highlighting the benefits of gelatin.

-- A study published in the Journal of Sleep Research found that glycine ingestion before bedtime can improve subjective sleep quality and reduce daytime sleepiness.
-The study also found that glycine can lower cortisol levels, which is a hormone associated with stress.
+A study published in the Journal of Sleep Research found that glycine ingestion before bedtime can improve subjective sleep quality and reduce daytime sleepiness.
+The study also found that glycine can lower cortisol levels, a hormone associated with stress.

-- An article from USA Today found in products like Jello originates from collagen, a protein abundant in the animal kingdom.
+An article from USA Today found that products like Jello originate from collagen, a protein abundant in the animal kingdom.
 The collagen undergoes a transformation process called denaturation and hydrolysis, wherein it is exposed to extreme heat and water.
 This breakdown results in the creation of gelatin.